bennny2/Paint-Calculator/README.md

 Improvements to be made (given more time or people):
 1. Could add a more accurate reprensentation of paint needed from calculated surface area factoring in coverage capacity and amount of coats
 2. Could add functionality for other shapes of rooms (could be done by asking for amoount of walls and each of their measurements)
-3. Could use a visual aid to represent room size to double check room sizes inputted make sense, could also make visual representation modifiable
+3. Could use a visual aid to represent room size to double check room sizes inputted make sense, could also make visual representation modifiable by the user and allow them to enter data through dragging walls/corners/windows etc
 4. Should use a GUI and friendlier user experience
+5. Should be easier to download and run